 Dan Meyer calls this Real World vs Real Work.
 Is the work interesting?
 Then it doesn’t matter how real-world it is.

 So don’t be tricked when students ask “when will I ever use this?”
-They’re really begging for something engaging, not a strained real-world example.
+They’re really begging for something that’s simply interesting.